 - Age: You need to be at least 18 year of age for a credit card.
-This is the minimum across every single financial provider across the nation.
+This is the minimum across every single financial institutions across the nation.

 - Earnings Requirement: This could be as low as a Centrelink income for student credit cards, or up to $70,000 and over for a platinum credit card.